MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 <!-- ---------- -->
 ###### Runtime-only

-* The Image Auto-captioning feature on the context menu is no longer enabled.
+* Fixed a bug where the Image Auto-captioning feature was enabled by default.
+It is now disabled.

 * Fixed a bug where if the `LaunchingExternalURIScheme` event handler is attached, if the **always remember** checkbox is enabled and the user selects this checkbox, the dialog will incorrectly be shown again.